crvallance/hotspot/README.md

 This should get them all installed: `sudo apt-get install wvdial usb-modeswitch ppp`

 ### Step-by-step
-No promised but I might do this with a blank SD card just to give some step-by-step instructions from scratch.
+No promises but I might do this with a blank SD card just to give some step-by-step instructions from scratch.

 ### Notes
 The E3276 modem is one of those tricky bastards that comes up as a drive in order to install it's cient software.
 In Windows this is great since you're essentially able to it in to any machine, install, and go.
 In Linux on the other hand it is a pain as you need to do a mode change to get things working.
 For me this was accomplished using the command `usb_modeswitch -v 12d1 -p 14fe -M '55534243123456780000000000000011062000000101000100000000000000'`.
 Below is a link to Nico's blog post that has a lot more information on this piece.
 I *did* slightly modify their commands as my product ID was different.
 I was able to find the correct value by using `llusb`.
 Currently my setup is confusing as I have both a udev rule *and* a shell script that is trying to perform the same task at boot.
 I know one of these works now, just not which one.
 I'll clean things up and advise here later but for now the udev rule is in the repo.